INTRODUCTION

 About

-What is Phenom-Beta?
+What is OpenPhenom?

 Image reconstruction is the pretraining task used to train the ViT.
 Below are illustrative examples of what these ViTs are capable of.
 ViT-L/8 (RIP-95M) is trained with ~2x the amount of data and over 3x the number of parameters.
 Note how the texture in the new reconstructions are much more realistic making the input block artifacts far less noticeable.